navikt/teamsykmelding-mock-legacy/README.md

 ### Creating a docker image

-Creating a docker image should be as simple as `docker build -t macgyver-frontend .`
+Creating a docker image should be as simple as `docker build -t teamsykmelding-mock .`

 ### Running a docker image

-`docker run --rm -it -p 3000:3000 macgyver-frontend`
+`docker run --rm -it -p 3000:3000 teamsykmelding-mock`

 ## FlowChart